-Dual Enrollment/Fast Forward College Credits:
+Dual Enrollment/Fast Forward College Credits

 Many BTC programs offer students Dual Enrollment/Fast Forward college credits (up to 17 credits) for free or at a significantly reduced rate within the program's integrated curriculum.
 The opportunity to build a college transcript with transferable credits is valuable for students pursuing postsecondary education goals.
-In addition to the two Dual Enrollment course vouchers (for up to 8 credits) that students receive from their sending high school, students may use two additional Fast Forward course vouchers which are only offered through technical centers.
+In addition to the two Dual Enrollment course vouchers (for up to 8 credits) that students receive from their sending high school, students may use two additional Fast Forward Dual Enrollment course vouchers every semester that they are enrolled as a BTC student.
+Fast Forward vouchers are only offered through technical centers.

-Professional Certifications:
+Professional Certifications

-Many BTC programs offer pathways to earn professional certifications, industry-recognized credentials (IRCs) and/or licenses related to their technical fields as students build specialized and transferable skills.
-Industry Recognized Credentials are one way a student can separate themselves from their peers in identifying a career pathway and potentially earning a higher wage.
+All BTC technical (non-pre-tech) programs offer pathways to earn professional certifications, industry-recognized credentials (IRCs) and/or licenses related to their technical fields as students build specialized and transferable skills.
+IRCs are one way a student can distinguish themselves from their peers in identifying a career pathway and potentially earning a higher wage.

-Work-Based Learning and Cooperative Work Experience (Co-op):
+Work-Based Learning and Cooperative Work Experience (Co-op)